denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 F. If we indented each line five characters, it would change the output.

 **My Answer: B,D  / Correct Answer: A,D**

+here are two lines.
+One starts with squirrel, and the other starts with pigeon.
+Remember that a backslash means to skip the line break.
+Option D is also correct as \s means to keep whitespace.
+In a text block, incidental indentation is ignored

 ---